veepee-oss/go-data-structures/README.md

 ## Overview

-This is the directory for the data-structures.
+This repository contains data structures that's missing in Golang standard.

 ## Description

 For now there are :
   - Stack
   - Queue
+  - General Tree

 Soon :
   - BTree
   - Tree
   - Graph

 ## Development